Program

 This session will reflect on the progress made in implementing the WPS agenda over the past 25 years, with a focus on specific strategies and initiatives led by women’s organizations and women leaders working to promote peace and security in the Asia-Pacific region.
 Panelists will highlight enabling factors, persistent gaps, and the evolving challenges faced by local actors.
 They will also identify priority actions and future directions to protect and advance the WPS agenda in the region and beyond.

-• Maria Victoria C. Balleza, Chief Executive Officer, Global Network of Women Peacebuilders (GNWP)
+• Jasmin Nario-Galace, Senior Program Director, Global Network of Women Peacebuilders (GNWP)

-• Heisoo Shin, Chair, Board of Directors, Korea Center for UN Human Rights Policy (KOCUN)
+• Shin Heisoo, Chair, Board of Directors, Korea Center for UN Human Rights Policy (KOCUN)

 • I Gusti Agung Wesaka Puja, Executive Director, ASEAN Institute for Peace and Reconciliation (ASEAN-IPR)